-Nicki Minaj Shows Off Body In Pink Latex Lingerie For New Song ‘Rack It Up’
+Nicki Minaj Shows Off Body In Pink Latex Lingerie For New Song, ‘Rack It Up’

 A post shared by Nicki Minaj (@nickiminaj) on

-The former American Idol judge was recently nominated for the R&B/hip-hop artist award for the fan-voted Teen Choice Awards, which air live August 13 on Fox.
+The former American Idol judge was recently nominated for the R&B/hip-hop artist award for the fan-voted Teen Choice Awards, which air live on August 13 on Fox.

 A post shared by Nicki Minaj (@nickiminaj) on

-Other artists up for the award include Nicki’s friends Beyonce, Rihanna, and Drake as well as Kendrick Lamar and Chance the Rapper.
+Other artists up for the award include Nicki’s friends, Beyonce, Rihanna, and Drake, as well as Kendrick Lamar and Chance the Rapper.

 ????????????????????❣️ #SirAndRumi????????